netfoundry/minimal-mistakes/docs/_posts/2019-11-08-Network as a Service with Jenkins and Netfoundry.md

 High Level Design
 -----------------

 My end goal was to be able to reach an Nginx webserver which was sitting in a private VPC with a private address.
 The webserver serves as a front end for internal data which is sensitive in nature, should only be for internal consumption and shouldn’t be publicly accessible.
-I would use a Jenkins pipeline to call Netfoundry APIs to setup a secure Network which would be used to connect to the Nginx webserver.
+I would use a Jenkins pipeline to call Netfoundry APIs to setup a secure network which would be used to connect to the Nginx webserver.
 By using an automation tool, I ensure this action is repeatable and I can spin the network up and down as I need.

 ![private VPC](/assets/images/private-vpc.png)